rajvipulraj401/Front_End_Projects/MovieFlix/README.md

 2. Create a new branch (`git checkout -b feature/your-feature`).
 3. Commit your changes (`git commit -m 'Add some feature'`).
 4. Push to the branch (`git push origin feature/your-feature`).
-5. Open a pull request.
+5. Open a pull request.🙏🏼